- Accommodation on twin sharing basis in a mid-range hotel.

 We provide you with 4500 model Toyota Land cruiser or Japanese made micro or minibuses for all tours and transportation, depending on your group size.
 Drivers do speak little or no English but they are experienced and know the Tibetan roads.

-You will be accompanied by an experienced and knowledgeable English speaking Tibetan Guide throughout the tour.
+You will be accompanied experienced and knowledgeable English speaking Tibetan Guide throughout the tour.
 Besides guiding you on tour, your guide helps you check in hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
 Guide and driver is not the same person.